Compositional Vulnerability Detection with Insecurity Separation Logic (Extended Version): Attacker Model

-We emphasize that the choice of this attacker model is a trade-off: It is not possible to verify programs where branching on secrets would be considered acceptable in certain situations.
-On the other hand, a timing-sensitive security guarantee requires one to consider only ``matched'' executions, as exploited by \SecCSL~\cite{Ernst_Murray_19} and also by \InsecSL, which drastically simplifies the logic and its automation in comparison to product constructions like~\cite{Eilers2018}.
+We emphasize that the choice of this attacker model is a trade-off: under this attacker model it is not possible to verify programs that have if/while conditions that depend on secrets, even if leakage from such conditions is considered acceptable in certain situations.
+On the other hand, a PC-security security guarantee requires one to consider only ``matched'' executions, as exploited by \SecCSL~\cite{Ernst_Murray_19} and also by \InsecSL, which drastically simplifies the logic and its automation in comparison to product constructions like~\cite{Eilers2018}.